 Included in the $6475 program fee are 636 hours of instruction (including supervised student clinic), textbooks, program materials, certificate of completion, and state certification preparation.

 A Certificate of Completion will be awarded after successful completion of the program and supervised student clinic.
-Graduates are also qualified to test for certification offered by the National Certification Board for Massage and Bodywork (NCTMB).
+Graduates are qualified to sit for the Massage & Bodywork Licensing Examination (MBLEx) offered through the Federation of State Massage Therapy Boards.
+The MBLEx exam is recognized by the Virginia Board of Nursing, which regulates Massage Therapist certifications.

 Minimum 18 years of age and high school completion or its equivalent.
 You are required to have internet access, printing capabilities, and an email address.
 Clinic pre-requisite: CPR for Healthcare Providers (American Heart Association, BLS).